 By using wearable sensors developed by H@H, patients’ physio‐pathological cardiovascular and respiratory parameters are acquired and transferred to a remote server.
-The gathered data is continuously monitored by an automatic processing system and accessible by the medical staff, who can take action in case of necessity.
+The gathered data are continuously monitored by an automatic processing system and accessible by the medical staff, who can take action in case of necessity.

 The system has the typical client/server architecture (see Figure 1).
-The client side is located at the patient’s home and consists of a home gateway and a set of biomedical sensors.
-The server side, installed at the health service facilities, accepts and processes data from gateways making it available in the Hospital
+The client side is located at patient’s home and consists of a home gateway and a set of biomedical sensors.
+The server side, installed at the health service facilities, accepts and processes data from gateways making them available in the Hospital

 The Bluetooth technology was chosen for the communication between the sensors and the gateway, due to the wide diffusion of available devices on the market.
-On the other side, ADSL is the primary transmission channel for data communication between the gateway and the server, while the mobile broadband (GSM/GPRS/UMTS) is used as a secondary data channel.
+On the other side, ADSL is the primary transmission channel for data communication between the gateway and the server, while the mobile broadband (GSM/GPRS/UMTS) is used as secondary data channel.
 Redundant access technologies ensure flexibility and fault tolerance.
-Furthermore alert messages are sent through SMSs directly to the physician, the patient’s relatives and the caregivers.
+Furthermore alert messages are sentas SMSs directly to the physician, the patient’s relatives and the caregivers.

-The sensing module consists of a set of wireless and wearable sensors to measure the main vital signs.
-The most significant vital parameters that a CHF patient has to measure are 3 leads ECG, SpO2, weight, blood pressure, chest impedance, respiration and posture.
+The sensing module consists of a set of wireless and wearable sensors to measure the main vital signs.Most significant vital parameters that a CHF patient has to measure are 3 leads ECG, SpO2, weight, blood pressure, chest impedance, respiration and posture.
 Table 1 shows the features of the sensor devices.

 - Acquisition of data from wireless sensors;